Updated: Aug 25

 I continued to see the therapist and I continued to see my doctor, who ended up bumping up my medicine four more times.
 My husband was amazing from the start.
 He had started listening to an audio book about post partum depression.
 He wanted to understand what we were dealing with.
 I think it also helped him to understand those moments I was so irrational, or when I lashed out, or when I was inconsolable for no reason.
 He helped me understand it more as well.
 I can honestly say that he has been my saving grace through it all.
 Knowing how important sleep was, he took over night shifts with the baby.
 I’d pump and he’d use that milk to feel the baby in the middle of the night feedings.
 Knowing I would likely not do it myself, he’d urge me to take hot baths at night, he’d make and bring me chamomile tea, make me go to bed, he’d take care of the boys when I was basically useless.
 There were so many things he did and has continued to do to help me get better.
 There’s no telling how far into the darkness I would have ended up had he not been there to basically save me.
 I was too embarrassed to tell my friends what was going on and I certainly didn’t want to see anyone, so he was always my safe harbor when I felt myself spiraling deeper and deeper.

 While I’m still not quite myself, and while I still have some really bad days and very very few good days, I AM getting better.
 I’m starting to heal and to overcome this.
 It’s still a constant battle and every day I struggle with it at some point, but the fact that I can even smile and laugh now tells me that I’m winning.
 Yesterday I let Lucas (my 3 month old) nap in my arms while I played Legos with my two year old.
 I was enjoying the warmth of him, his scent, his soft breathing, and the little smiles in his sleep so much that I didn’t want to put him down.
 I was even enjoying every moment playing with my two year old.
 As harsh as it sounds, a few weeks ago I would have rather pushed nails into my arms than have sat there with them.
 How awful is that?
 That’s why I felt like such a terrible mother.
 Thankfully though, those feelings are passing.
 Now I just want to be with them and love on them.
 Now I’m returning friends calls and getting out with them again.
 It’s been such an uphill battle, but I’m finally seeing light at the end of the tunnel.
 I’m healing and I thank God for that.
 I’m no longer ashamed.
 I finally accept that this is something that’s happened to me that I now have to deal with.
 Post Partum Depression is a serious and scary illness, but it’s one woman shouldn’t have to go through alone.
 I thank God for my husband and for my friends who kept reaching out and kept showing up even when I’d tell them not to.
+I'm thankful that I pushed myself to exercise, even if it was just away for me to get away from everyone.
 I believe that’s what’s gotten me through this and will continue to get me through until I beat this…and I will beat this."

 I struggled for quite some time with my post partum depression.
 It was severe and the only way I could get any relief, aside from therapy and medication, was exercise.
 The more I worked out, the better I felt.
 And I did beat it, the PPD!
 It was soon after, that I was given the opportunity to become a group fitness instructor for a moms fitness group.
 Once I earned my Group Fitness certification and began to teach classes, it was there that I feel in love with fitness and wanted to keep learning as much as I could.
 I then furthered my education and became certified as a personal trainer and then a certified Prenatal and Postnatal Fitness Specialist and then finally, a certified Corrective Exercise Specialist.
-I'm currently working towards earning my certification as a Nutrition Coach.
+Most recently I completed my training and became certified as a Nutrition Coach.
 I love what I do and that I am able to help others.
 That's my true passion and what gives me the most fulfillment in life.